DoD Cybersecurity Framework

 Prepare for Assessment and Submit to SPRS

 Use the readiness checklist to confirm all required documentation is complete before engaging an assessor or submitting your SPRS score.
-Level 1: complete a self-assessment and submit through SPRS with a senior official affirmation.
-Level 2: engage a C3PAO for a triennial third-party assessment.
+Level 1: Complete the required self-assessment, submit the assessment results in SPRS, and have the organization’s Affirming Official submit the required affirmation.
+Level 2: complete the assessment type required by the applicable solicitation or contract.
+Depending on the specific requirement, this may involve a Level 2 self-assessment or a C3PAO certification assessment.

 Why CMMC Readiness Matters